 The utm_source variable indicates where the traffic comes from.
 That is to say, the referent.
 In our example the referrer is "google".

 This variable indicates the means used to obtain the traffic.
 That is, the marketing medium used.
 In our example we specify that it is a click (cpc); we could have as value: banner, email, newsletters, social network, etc.

 This variable indicates the name given to the ad campaign.

 This variable specifies the campaign container.
-It can be picture, a banner size.
-Basically what you want.
+It can be a picture or a banner size.
+Basically whatever you want.

 This variable is used to define the paid keywords used for a search engine campaign.
 In our example: "web analytics"

 This variable specifies the method of calculating the cost of the campaign.
 Several values are accepted.

 Cps: Cost per sale.
 This is a fixed commission per sale.

 Cpspercent: Cost per sale.
 But this is a percentage on the sale.